 Child labour as defined by ILO-IPEC and Article 32 of the United Nations Convention on the Rights of the Child (UNCRC) is strictly prohibited.

-If any child is found working at the premises of the Supplier, the Supplier shall immediately take steps to redress the situation in accordance with the best interests of the child.
+If any child is found working in violation of the above expressed principles at the premises of the Supplier, the Supplier shall immediately take steps to redress the situation in accordance with the best interests of the child.